rust-lang/blog.rust-lang.org/posts/inside-rust/2020-03-19-terminating-rust.md

-However, having said that, side effect itself is likely improvable to at least avoid the excessive consecutive calls, as demonstrated by this [IR][IR-test] that occur after LLVM optimizations.
+However, having said that, side effect itself is likely improvable to at least avoid the excessive consecutive calls, as demonstrated by this [IR][IR-test] that occurs after LLVM optimizations.
 It seems plausible that those improvements may also reduce the compile time hit that we see when enabling side effect on the rustc side.
 Having said that, how simple these improvements are is unclear.

 We would love to hear feedback and suggestions on how to resolve this problem!
 Please leave feedback on this internals thread (link to be filled in right